 For many students, Southern State is just the beginning of a learning process that starts close to home with individual attention and will progress to a four-year college or university where a bachelor's degree may be attained.
 In most circumstances, the Associate of Arts (A.A) and the Associate of Science (A.S.) degrees provide for a core of courses required of most students who wish to transfer.
 The general education program, the core of the A.A. and A.S. programs, is made up of introductory courses in English, mathematics, arts and humanities, social and behavioral sciences and natural and physical sciences.
-Completing the Transfer Module requirements also satisfies the State of Ohio Transfer Module of any other public college or university in Ohio.
+Completing the Ohio Transfer 36 requirements satisfies the State of Ohio Transfer Module to any other public college or university in Ohio.

-The student to faculty ratio is 17:1.
+The student to faculty ratio is 13:1.
 This kind of environment provides for a great deal of individual attention and support.

 The credit hour is the unit used to measure course work.
 The number of credits assigned to a course is usually defined as the number of hours the class meets per week (e.g. 3 semester hours = 3 hours per week for a 15 or 16 week term).